 Cruise Terminal #3

-Along the eastern edge of the port, Cruise Terminal #3 often serves Carnival ships, although it has also been heavily used for Norwegian Cruise Lines.
+Along the eastern edge of the port, Cruise Terminal #3 often serves Royal Caribbean and Norwegian Cruise Lines.
 The location is right across from the official port parking garage, and with a berth length of 1,050 feet, the docking space can handle the larger ships to call on Port Tampa Bay.

 Cruise Terminal #6

 This terminal is the northernmost of the three terminals.
 That makes it extremely convenient if you just want to get to the ship and get on as there is parking right at the terminal and there isn’t as much traffic here.
-However, the terminal — which usually serves Royal Caribbean — is a little farther from some of the activities like the aquarium and restaurants/shops that are further south in the complex.
+However, the terminal is a little farther from some of the activities like the aquarium and restaurants/shops that are further south in the complex.

 Hotels Near the Port Tampa Bay